header-banner-cashewnutproduction.jpg

 Mechanising The Process

 Machines have existed to shell cashews since the 1960s, but mechanical shelling comes with its own drawbacks.
 These machines, designed to mirror the natural curvature of the nut, use curved blades to split the nut’s hard shell in one swift motion.
-However, given that the shells often vary in size and shape, there is no “‘one-blade-fits-all”, which means these machines often produce a high number of broken kernels, or kernels contaminated with CNSL.
+However, given that the shells often vary in size and shape, there is no “‘one-blade-fits-all”, meaning these machines often produce many broken kernels, or kernels contaminated with CNSL.
 On top of this, machines are expensive and require a constant stream of nuts to be cost-effective.
 With these odds stacked against factory owners, manual processing is typically favoured.

 Machines Are the Way Forward

-India was the first country to develop the cashew processing industry, and for a long time it enjoyed its hay-day as the world’s leading supplier, before it was recently overtaken by Vietnam.
+India was the first country to develop the cashew processing industry, and for a long time, it enjoyed its heyday as the world’s leading supplier before Vietnam recently overtook it.
 Today, Vietnam reigns as cashew king, far surpassing India in cashew nut exports.
 One reason for this leap is the country’s success in mechanising the process.
-High-tech machines, developed in Vietnam, have increased production rates and decreased labour force.
-These days, Vietnam’s cashew factories employ far less people than they used to.
-For example, a modern plant with just 30 employees can process over 50000 kilos of the nuts per day.
-This allows Vietnam to spend less on wages and pass on this saving to consumers, giving Vietnam a bigger piece of the global market pie.10
+High-tech machines developed in Vietnam have increased production rates and decreased the labour force.
+These days, Vietnam’s cashew factories employ far fewer people than they used to.
+For example, a modern plant with just 30 employees can process over 50000 kilos of nuts daily.
+This allows Vietnam to spend less on wages and pass on this saving to consumers, giving Vietnam a more significant piece of the global market pie.10

 The Future of Cashew Production

-While a movement to machines might seem like the obvious solution, switching to mechanisation requires huge investment and state support, which in India is lacking.
+While moving to machines might seem like the obvious solution, switching to mechanisation requires huge investment and state support, which in India is lacking.
 Political leaders have also discouraged mechanisation because of the amount of work local communities would lose.
-To protect employees, local laws have prevented factories from laying off workers, cancelling out any cost savings machines would provide.10 The state is aiming to increase cashew cultivation to nearly double by 2025 in an effort to maintain a position as the second largest supplier – but unless Indian factories adopt a more mechanised system, it’s unlikely they’ll be able to compete with their rivals.11
+To protect employees, local laws have prevented factories from laying off workers, cancelling out any cost savings machines would provide.10 The state aims to increase cashew cultivation to nearly double by 2025 to maintain a position as the second largest supplier – but unless Indian factories adopt a more mechanised system, it’s unlikely they’ll be able to compete with their rivals.11

 Related articles